ebrandler/mcportfolio/README.md

 ## Claude Project Instructions

-To work well with Claude and use MCPortfolioOptimizer properly, add the contents of `docs/Claude_Project_Instructions.md` to your Claude project's knowledge section.
+To improve performance and use McPortfolio properly, add the contents of `docs/Claude_Project_Instructions.md` to your Claude project's knowledge section.
 These instructions give:

 1. A system prompt that guides Claude to use the MCP server well
 2. Clear rules on when and how to use the portfolio optimization tools